 So, when should you choose TrackMySubs or Substly as your subscription tracking software?

 If you are a freelancer or have only a few employees, choose TrackMySubs.
 They are slightly cheaper and have a little less complexity that probably isn’t necessary for you yet, not until you reach about 10+ employees.
-If you do your own bookkeeping, it’s nice to combine the subscription tracking with your recurring revenue in the same overview.
+If you do your own bookkeeping, combining the subscription tracking with your recurring revenue in the same overview is nice.

 Go with Substly if you want to track both your subscriptions and user access in one place or will in the future.
 If you are a small or medium-sized company, there is great value in visualizing how your software services are being utilized within your organization and comforting to have it all in one place.

 We hope that this was helpful to you!
-The subscription economy is booming (https://www.bloomberg.com/press-releases/2019-10-03/the-subscription-economy-grows-more-than-350-over-7-5-years) and money spent on software services increases rapidly each year.
+The subscription economy is booming (https://www.bloomberg.com/press-releases/2019-10-03/the-subscription-economy-grows-more-than-350-over-7-5-years), and money spent on software services increases each year rapidly.
 The only question is if your business will take advantage of this – or fall victim to it.
 Tracking your company subscriptions has never been more important.